bogzbonny/yeehaw/_TODO.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 01. multiple terminal windows focus and panic
     - I THINK because the ParentPane isn't focusing/defocusing so not the receivable events are changing only what's registered to the ParentPane.pane which is nothing?!
     - okay - how do we make the window REfocus when it's selected again??!
       - do we change priority to use priority + Z-index??
+NOPE
-      - do we send back a new event to the Parent to "unfocus all other elements" then refocus this element
+      - do we send back a new event to the Parent to "unfocus all other elements" then refocus this element YUP
+      - We need ctx on change priority BECAUSE for widgets, changing priority means deselecting other widgets which means they need

 01. window_test scrollable_windows seem to scroll 1 too far!